j3-productions/quorum/README.md

 ### First-time Setup ###

-The following commands should be executed after each fresh clone of the project to set up the development environment:
+The following commands should be executed after each fresh clone of the project to set up the [Vite] and the UI development environment:

 ```bash
 $ cd $QUORUM_UI